hadleyhzy34/FCPR/README.md

 <div align=center>
 (a) Inlier Ratio on 3DMatch                                           (b) Inlier Ratio on 3DLoMatch
 </div>
-Figure 1： Comparison between inlier ratio of first pairs and inlier ratio of triplet pairs on both 3DMatch\&3DLoMatch benchmarks.
-We name inlier ratio of triplet pairs as percentage of triplet pairs that all their three pairs are inlier point pairs.
+Figure 1： Comparison between inlier ratio of first pairs and inlier ratio of triplets on both 3DMatch\&3DLoMatch benchmarks.
+We name inlier ratio of triplets as percentage of triplets that all their three pairs are inlier point pairs.